victor-porcar/Tech-Talk-Arthas-Tool/README.md

 ## Appendix 1: Digging deeper in OGNL syntax

-Arthas uses OGNL -  Apache Commons OGNL - Language Guide for almost all commands expressions, this means you need to use this to inspect and filter over any variable inside any object in the Java process.
-So requires a bit of knowledge about OGNL to perform the operation you want.
+Arthas uses Apache OGNL -  Object-Graph Navigation Language in some of its commands

 The most simple example would be looking at a singleton class.
 `ognl '@com.test.MyClass@INSTANCE'` which follows the  @class@field syntax.